 Over 50% of teens and adolescents have experienced cyberbullying.
 A staggering statistic.
-Today, I’d like to delve deeper into our state of mind and emotions around something that has become an epidemic in the world of new technology.
-I will do this by looking at three things and chaining them together – self-belief, how to control emotion, and lastly, positivity and how it improves your skill to cope with cyberbullying.
-The goal is to help you establish a wall between you and the person trying to affect your life.
+Today, we’d like to delve deeper into our state of mind and emotions and how they can combat cyberbullying.
+We’ll do this by looking at three things – self-belief, controlling emotion, and positivity – and how these things can help you resist and build a wall against cyberbullying.

 One of the most powerful things in the world is believing in one’s ability to perform particular tasks.
 Think about the time and effort you put into doing something.
-As a guitar player, the more you understand and play your instrument, the greater the chance you have of making beautiful music.
+Let’s say you’re a guitar player.
+You know that the more you understand and play the guitar, the greater your chance of making beautiful music.
 You spend hours learning the different notes and how they harmonize together, and you remain dedicated even though you might make mistakes.
 Your fingers might bleed, guitar strings might break, you might just not quite be able to get the sound you want.
 But you push through until you get it right.
-It shows when you pour blood sweat and tears into the very cords that make up your guitar.
+Your dedication and perseverance are evident as you pour blood sweat and tears into the very cords that make up your guitar.
 But even when you faced moments that made you want to quit because you thought you weren’t good enough, you refused defeat.
 Practice, practice, practice, cry, laugh, and practice some more, and then suddenly you realized you got it – you can play that song you’ve been committed to for weeks or months.
 The entire process is one huge rollercoaster of emotions, but with every faltering moment and every success moment, you finally know you’re becoming a guitar master.

 Now let’s shift the focus for a minute.
 Have you ever said or sent something online to someone else that was less than nice?
 Did you participate in gossip and spreading rumors?
 Did you send someone a comment in annoyed haste or anger?
 This can be a form of cyberbullying, though you might not even beware of that.
 Always think before you send something.
-Even if it’s not hurtful, it may impact the other person’s life in an unknown way that you cannot foresee.
-I would like to expand on this idea a little further because emotional responses are so explosive.
-It’s always better to step away from the scenario, disengage and give yourself some time to think.
-This not only enforces the control of emotions, but it helps you assess the situation from an objective standpoint where you are calm and collected.
+Even if it’s not hurtful, it may impact the other person’s life in an unknown way that you can’t foresee.
+It’s always better to step away from the scenario, disengage, and give yourself some time to think.
+This not only enforces you controlling your emotions, but it helps you assess the situation from an objective standpoint where you are calm and collected.

-In an article written by Dr. Carmen Harra titled “6 Steps to Controlling Your Emotions” she states “Wisdom means being able to see past the moment and discern the greater meaning of any given situation.”
-Powerful words that hold true to their meaning.
+Dr. Carmen Harra wrote “6 Steps to Controlling Your Emotions” and she says, “Wisdom means being able to see past the moment and discern the greater meaning of any given situation.”
+These are powerful words that hold true to their meaning.
 Hindsight is always 20/20, but why should it always be after the events play out?
 Why can’t the reflection come before the action?
-We are not always able to see that we need to reflect on the situation before acting out, but if we become aware of our emotions and take a step back, we can learn to reflect before reacting negatively.
+We aren’t always able to see that we need to reflect on the situation before acting out, but if we become aware of our emotions and take a step back, we can learn to reflect before reacting negatively.
 When we say to take a step back, we mean you can literally stand up and take a step back.
 This one movement can make you aware to take another step in controlling your emotions.
 Try and find a healthy outlet, like talking with a friend or someone else who already knows about the situation.
 Getting another person’s perspective can help you gain a more positive outlook leading to a more positive reaction.

-In sum, there is a lot of negativity out there online, but not all hope is lost.
-There is indeed a way to combat the effects of cyberbullying.
-Remember, believe in who you are and what you can do because you are so much more than you give yourself credit for.
-Learn to control those powerful emotions that make you lash out and retaliate in a negative way.
+Yes, there is a lot of negativity out there online, but not all hope is lost.
+There are ways to combat the effects of cyberbullying and keep your power.
+Remember, believe in who you are and what you can do because you are so much more than you may give yourself credit for.
+Learn to control powerful emotions that might make you lash out and retaliate in a negative way.
 And always remain strong and confident through the power of positive thinking.
 Your mind is the key to your power.
 Hold onto it and delight in the positive and productive vibes that will fill your life.

 For additional resources, check out Cyberbullying: What You Need to Know if You’re Being Cyberbullied.